rorygleeson/ESP32-DS18B20-temp-sensor/README.md

-Uses a DS18B20 1Wire temp sensor, with an ESP32 (Sparkfun thing dev version).
-Its reads the temperature, and then broadcasts it over bluetooth (BLE), for 500 ms. It then enters deep sleep mode for 60 seconds, wakes up and repeats.
+Uses a DS18B20 1Wire temp sensor, with an ESP32 (Sparkfun ESP32 Thing development board).
+Its reads the temperature, and then advertises it over bluetooth (BLE), for 500 ms. It then enters deep sleep mode for 60 seconds, wakes up and repeats.

+A separate device should be scanning for bluetooth advirtisements.

 Built using Arduino IDE, the following libraries need to be installed in the IDE.